Prioritising investments in energy efficiency

 EERAdata is a new EU funded climate change initiative that will work with several municipalities to identify old building stock that can be upgraded to be more energy efficient.

-The project encourages local authorities to not rule out the renovation of old building stock – thus transforming regions and municipalities towards a sustainable and energy-efficient future.
+The project encourages local authorities not to rule out the renovation of old building stock – thus transforming regions and municipalities towards a sustainable and energy-efficient future.

 Partners will work with 2 pilot local authorities City of Copenhagen in Denmark and the Municipality of Velenje in Slovenia to create a decision-making tool that will identify older building stock that could be upgraded to be more energy efficient.